 - Use SAS Data Integration Studio to deploy the job for scheduling.
-See "Deploy a Job for Scheduling" on page 194. - Use other software to schedule the job for execution.
+See "Deploy a Job for Scheduling" on page 222. - Use other software to schedule the job for execution.
 For more information, see Scheduling in SAS.
+For information about scheduling prerequisites, see "Prerequisites for Deploying a Job for Scheduling" on page 221.